rangle/ngCourse2/handout/06-change-detection.md

 # Part 6: Change Detection

-In Angular 1, the framework kept a long list of watchers (one for every property bound to our templates) that needed to be checked everytime a change was detected in our application.
+Change detecion has changed in a big way between the old version of Angular and the new one.
+In Angular 1, the framework kept a long list of watchers (one for every property bound to our templates) that needed to be checked everytime a digest cycle was started.
 This was called *dirty checking* and it was the only change detection strategy available.

-Because by default Angular 1 implemented two way data binding, the flow of changes was pretty much chaotic, models were able to change directives, directives were able to change models, directive

-- Models were able to change the directives (`$scope`) and directives were able to change models.
+Because by default Angular 1 implemented two way data binding, the flow of changes was pretty much chaotic, models were able to change directives, directives were able to change models, directive were able to change another directives and models were able to change another models.
-- Directives (`$scope`) were able to change its template (`DOM`) and the end user interacting with the template were able to change the directive.
-- Directives were able to change another directives.
-- Models were able to change another models.

 In Angular 2, **the flow of information is unidirectional**, even when using `ngModel` to implemente two way data binding, that is only syntactic sugar on top of unidrectional flow.
-In this new version of the framework, our code is responsible to update the models and propagate changes to other models if needed.
+In this new version of the framework, our code is responsible for updating the models.
 Angular is only going to be responsible to reflect those changes in the components and the DOM by means of the change detection.

-*Change detection strategies in Angular 1 vs Angular 2*
+_Change detection responsabilities_
 ![File Structure](images/change-detection.jpg)

+## Change Detection Strategies in Angular 1 vs Angular 2

-Another difference between both versions of the frameworks is the way the nodes of an application (directives or components) are checked to see if the DOM needs to be updated.
+Another difference between both versions of the framework is the way the nodes of an application (directives or components) are checked to see if the DOM needs to be updated.

 Because of the nature of two way data binding, in Angular 1 there was no guarantee that a parent node should be checked always before a child node.
 It was perfectly possible that a child node could also change a parent node or a sibling or any other node in the tree, and that in turn will trigger new updates down the chain.
 This made difficult for the change detector to traverse all the nodes without falling in a circular loop with the infamous message: